How Long After Expiration Date is Cream Cheese Good?

 • Refrigerate Promptly: Store cream cheese in the refrigerator at 40°F or below.

-• Proper Sealing: Keep cream cheese tightly sealed in its original packaging or an airtight container.
+• Proper Sealing: Keep cream cheese tightly sealed in its original packaging or an airtight container to prevent it from absorbing odors from other foods.

 • Avoid Cross-Contamination: Store cream cheese away from raw meats and other perishable foods to prevent contamination.